Вход

 In one of the oldest and most beautiful buildings in Kardzhali, an architectural and cultural monument of local significance, treasures of Bulgarian fine art are preserved.
 The gallery features valuable works by great Bulgarian classical artists as well as contemporary Bulgarian authors.

-The "Stanka Dimitrova" gallery is the third richest art gallerywith a collection of over 3,200 pieces of fine art from different periods of Bulgarian culture, including paintings, graphics, sculptures, icons, and Revival-era prints.
+The Stanka Dimitrova Gallery is the third richest art gallery in the country, with a collection of over 3,200 works of fine art from different periods of Bulgarian culture - paintings, graphics, sculptures, icons and Renaissance prints.

-Level 2: "Old Masters" Exhibition This level is dedicated to significant works by major Bulgarian classical artists, donated by the National Art Gallery in the 1960s.
-The exhibition, titled "Old Masters," leaves a lasting impression on visitors with its emotional and artistic impact.
-The paintings, dating from the late 19th century to the 1960s, were created by some of the most iconic figures in Bulgarian fine art, including Anton Mitov, Ivan Mrkvička (notably his Portrait of Tsar Ferdinand), Jaroslav Veshin, Dimitar Gyudjenov, Nikola Mihaylov, Stefan Ivanov, Elena Karamihailova, Sirak Skitnik, Ivan Penkov, Vladimir Dimitrov–The Master (represented by four works), Bencho Obreshkov, Iliya Petrov, Bocho Donev, Dimitar Kazakov, Genko
+On Level 2 are displayed valuable works by major Bulgarian classical artists, donated from the collection of the National Art Gallery in the 1960s.
+The exhibition is titled “Old Masters” and can be said to leave a vivid impression on the mind and heart of every visitor with its emotional impact.
+The paintings date from the late 19th century to the 1960s.
+Their creators are among the most iconic figures in Bulgarian fine art: Anton Mitov, Ivan Mrkvička (“Portrait of Tsar Ferdinand”), Jaroslav Věšín, Dimitar Gyudzhenov, Nikola Mihaylov, Stefan Ivanov, Elena Karamihailova, Sirak Skitnik, Ivan Penkov, Vladimir Dimitrov – The Master (with four of his works), Bencho Obreshkov, Iliya Petrov, Bocho Donev, Dimitar Kazakov, Genko Genkov, Stoyan Venev, Dechko Uzunov, Vasil Zahariev, Konstantin Shtarkelov, Vera Nedkova, and others.
+This makes the exhibition one of the treasures of Bulgaria’s cultural heritage.

-Level -1 (The Crypt): Icon Collection The gallery’s crypt features a precious collection of around 200 icons, dating from the Late Middle Ages to the Bulgarian Revival period (17th to early 20th century), as well as Revival-era prints.
+(The Crypt): Icon Collection The gallery’s crypt features a precious collection of around 200 icons, dating from the Late Middle Ages to the Bulgarian Revival period (17th to early 20th century), as well as Revival-era prints.
 The icons were acquired during rescue missions in the late 1960s and 1970s from deteriorating and abandoned churches in the Eastern Rhodopes.
 The exhibition begins with priceless 17th-century icons and concludes with works from the early 20th century.
 Most iconographers were of Greek origin, and nearly all inscriptions on the icons are in Greek.

-The "Stanka Dimitrova" Art Gallery has been operating as an independent cultural institution since 1967.
-Until 1999, it functioned independently within the municipality, and in 2015, it came under the auspices of the Regional Historical Museum in Kardzhali.
+The Stanka Dimitrova Art Gallery has been operating since 1967 and until 1999 it existed as an independent cultural institute within the municipality, and in 2015 it again passed under the tutelage of the Regional Historical Museum of Kardzhali.

 Admission Fees for the "St. Dimitrova" Art Department: